andypatterson99/coffee-bistro/README.md

   - SQL( Good for start.
 Looking for new DB language soon )

 3.No Frameworks used.
+  - Just plain and simple all from scratch.
   - I wanted a "raw" project so i could start fresh with the basiscs.

 4.Design: